 Valuable lessons that can be learned from properties constructed and operating during an era before electrical power and central heating.
-Combined with today's technology these places challenge us to find new solutions for low energy performance, with respect to the place and its environment.
+Combined with today's technology fortified heritage challenge us to find new solutions for low energy performance, with respect to the place and its environment.
 Monumental buildings are challenged in energy performance.
-They are not easily adaptable to today's energy performance standards.

-The revival of fortified heritage makes a positive contribution to the United Nations Sustainable Development Goal 'Climate Action'.
-This is not only by improving their energy performance, but also because the thick walls and roof constructions are ideal to retain heat and cold.
+They are not easily adaptable to today's energy performance standards but they have other sustainable qualities.
+For environmental reasons only using and reusing monuments with long lifespan makes a positive contribution to the United Nations Sustainable Development Goal 'Climate Action'.
+The thick walls and roof constructions are in theory ideal to retain heat and cold.
 The original living quarters and barracks are easily reusable for housing with high occupancy rate.
 Gunpowder magazines, arsenals, strongholds are transformable for new public or private purposes.
-The sites can be used for differebt climate-related functions, such as water storage, flood protection, generation and storage of sustainable energy.

-For these purposes, and due to the similarities of fortifications across Europe, adaptive re-use of European fortifications, fortresses and defence lines need a Europe-wide research agenda.
+The sites can be used for different climate-related functions, such as water storage, flood protection, generation and storage of sustainable energy.
+For these purposes, and due to the similarities of fortifications across Europe, adaptive reuse of European fortifications, fortresses and defence lines need a Europe-wide research agenda.

-→ EFFORTS therefore proposes a specific research project, possibly via an EU preparatory action or pilot project : the start of a permanent center for Fortifications research on adaptive reuse.
+U EFFORTS therefore proposes a specific research project, possibly via an EU preparatory action or pilot project: in gathering existing know-how on adaptive reuse of fortifications, in analysing good practices and dissemination experience.